 - Confinement must be intentional

-- Victim has to have knowledge that they are imprisoned
+- The victim has to know that they are imprisoned

-- Victim is not aware of any means of escape
+- The victim is not aware of any means of escape

 False imprisonment cases are in the news more often than you think.
 Kidnapping claims are often highlighted in the news, but many do not involve only a few hours of imprisonment.
-However, these charges are often tied together with other criminal charges such as kidnapping, sexual assault, and unlawful restraint.
-You are able to pursue civil charges separately from any criminal charges brought against an attacker by proving the above elements in a civil court.
+However, these charges are often tied together with other criminal charges, such as kidnapping, sexual assault, and unlawful restraint.
+You can pursue civil charges separately from any criminal charges brought against an attacker by proving the above elements in a civil court.
 A civil court additionally has a lower burden of proof to demonstrate that the attacker falsely imprisoned you.
-In criminal court, the prosecutor must prove that the attacker committed false imprisonment “beyond a reasonable doubt,” while in civil court, the attorney for the victim must only prove that the attacker held someone against their will “by a preponderance of the evidence.”
+In criminal court, the prosecutor must prove that the attacker committed false imprisonment “beyond a reasonable doubt.”
+In contrast, in civil court, the attorney for the victim must only prove that the attacker held someone against their will “by a preponderance of the evidence.”

-Therefore, it is important to keep in mind that you can bring a false imprisonment claim against your attacker in addition to criminal charges.
+Therefore, it is crucial to remember that you can bring a false imprisonment claim against your attacker in addition to criminal charges.
 It is also important to remember that the limitations period on these claims begins running the day the injury is committed.
-Therefore, regardless of the potential criminal case decision, you should contact a Dallas personal injury attorney immediately who can help you receive the compensation you deserve for your injuries.
-Being imprisoned falsely is a terrifying ordeal and often results in emotional and psychological damage in addition to physical scars.
-Victims are often abducted or imprisoned in places they often visit, making it difficult to bounce back to their regular life after an ordeal.
+Therefore, regardless of the potential criminal case decision, you should contact a Dallas personal injury attorney who can help you receive the compensation you deserve for your injuries.
+Being falsely imprisoned is a terrifying ordeal, often resulting in emotional and psychological damage and physical scars.
+Victims are often abducted or imprisoned in places they visit.
+That makes it difficult to return to their regular life after an ordeal.

-A false imprisonment claim will make the attacker responsible for any medical bills, loss of income, and pain and suffering which were the result of your injuries.
+A false imprisonment claim will make the attacker responsible for medical bills, loss of income, and pain and suffering resulting from your injuries.

 False Imprisonment FAQs